DOMESTICATED CATS: CHARACTERISTICS, BEHAVIOR, PESTS

-Domesticated cats (“Felis cattus”) come in three varieties: 1) house cats, 2) semi-feral types that use human as central base and come and go as they please, and 3) truly feral varieties.
+Domesticated cats (“Felis cattus”) are also called domestic cats, house cats or simply cats.
+They come in three varieties: 1) house cats, 2) semi-feral types that use human as central base and come and go as they please, and 3) truly feral varieties.
+House cats have an average life span of 14 to 17 years (one in England lived to be 34).

 Domesticated cats evolved from wild cats.
 Members of the domestic cat lineage include the Pallas's cat (Asia), Chinese desert cat (Asia), sand cat (Asia, Africa), Jungle cat (Asia, Africa), black-footed cat (Africa), and wild cat (Europe, Africa, Asia).